MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-locations-to-use-bins.md

 ---
-title: How to Set Up Locations to Use Bins | Microsoft Docs
+title: How to Set Up Locations to Use Bins
-description: Bins represent the basic warehouse structure and are used to make suggestions about the placement of items.
-When you have created your bins, you can define very specifically the contents that you want to place in each bin, or the bin can function as a floating bin without specified contents.
+description: Bins represent the basic warehouse structure and are used to make suggestions about the placement and location of items.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2019
+ms.date: 06/25/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: f2d7ecc163737c103c91b2a28a6a8072fad89279
+ms.openlocfilehash: 29ee70ffa50b018073b8f44a66588df3d822b5cc
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "2310196"
+ms.locfileid: "6442970"
 ---
 # <a name="set-up-locations-to-use-bins"></a>Set Up Locations to Use Bins
 Bins represent the basic warehouse structure and are used to make suggestions about the placement of items.
 When you have created your bins, you can define very specifically the contents that you want to place in each bin, or the bin can function as a floating bin without specified contents.